 The engine is one of most comprehensive resources for ontology-based knowledge discovery & text mining in COVID-19.
-It combines structured content from over 100,000 COVID-19 related full-text scientific papers from the CORD-19 dataset including PubMed, WHO, Elsevier, PubMed Central, BioRxiv, MedRxiv, using 30+ proprietary biomedical ontology dictionaries to enable scientists to discover insights up to 25X faster than Google Scholar or Pubmed.
+It combines structured content from over 50,000 COVID-19 related full-text scientific papers from the CORD-19 dataset including PubMed, WHO, Elsevier, PubMed Central, BioRxiv, MedRxiv, using 30+ proprietary biomedical ontology dictionaries to enable scientists to discover insights up to 25X faster than Google Scholar or Pubmed.

-Free Access Here
+Open Access Here

 SARS-CoV-2 Viral Variant Tracker & Primer Design Tool

-BioXplor is collaborating with the University of Manitoba to develop and distribute a computational platform to track SARS-CoV-2 viral variants in different populations via sequencing data analysis.
-BioXplor is offering a service to Oligo manufacturers and RT-PCR kit mnaufacturers to integrate it's Virus Mutation Visual Analysis Platform, as well as offering Primer Design Services to identify the optimal primers for RT-PCR diagnostic test kits, since false-negatives can be caused due to founder mutation effects in current primer design sites (including CDC primers).
+partnerships to mRNA Vaccine developers and Molecular Diagnostics companies of NGS and RT-PCR test kits for optimal designs to avoid mutational hotspots.
 In the BioArxiv paper: "early mutational events are described across samples from publicly available SARS CoV-2 sequences from the sequence reads, mostly from China, USA (Washington DC) and Australia 30 (Victoria).
 90% of datasets contain at least a single founder mutation and most of the variants are missense (over 63%).
 Five-point mutations with clonal (founder) effect were found in USA sequencing samples.
 Australian mutation signatures were more diverse than USA samples."